 Plant to a depth of around 7-10cm or twice the diameter of the bulb.
 Once planted, Allium ‘Bridal Mist’ bulbs are best left to naturalise.
-This means you can relax and leave them in the ground year after year and just enjoy flowers as they rise.
+This means you can relax and leave them in the ground year after year and just enjoy flowers as they rise, whole the bulbs multiply steadily underground.
 To help them on the way, add a well balanced fertiliser in summer with the foliage.
 Don’t forget to mark their position (we use wooden kebab sticks just out of the ground) as you don’t want to put a spade through one!

 Our Tip: Plant amongst summer perennials that emerge to keep the foliage hidden.
 As with most Alliums, the leaves begin yellow as the blooms take off.
 It is also a good idea to protect new foliage from slugs and snails (it emerges in spring).
 Also you want to keep them relatively dry during summer dormancy or ensure sharp drainage.